-The Airworthiness Certification requirements are listed in a multiple of DoD Guides, Handbooks, Mil-Standards, Instructions and Regulations.
+The Airworthiness Certification requirements are listed in multiple of DoD Guides, Handbooks, Mil-Standards, Instructions, and Regulations.
 Below is a list of the main ones and their content.

 - Joint Service Specification Guides (JSSGs) (available via US DoD ASSIST): The complete set of JSSGs and their respective handbooks establish a common framework to be used by Government-Industry Program Teams in the Aviation Sector for developing program unique requirements documents for Air Systems, Air Vehicles, and major Subsystems.
 Each JSSG contains a compilation of candidate references, generically stated requirements, verification criteria, and associated rationale, guidance, and lessons learned for program team consideration.
 The JSSGs identify typical requirements for a variety of aviation roles and missions.

 - JSSG-2001 Air Vehicle

 - JSSG-2007 Engines, Aircraft, Turbine

 - JSSG-2008 Vehicle Control and Management System (VCMS)

 - Air Force Policy Directive (AFPD) 62-6, USAF Aircraft Airworthiness Certification, 11 June 2010: This Directive establishes policies for formal airworthiness assessments to ensure that AF organizationally operated aircraft are airworthy over their entire life cycle and maintain high levels of safety.